 Biryani Rice or Kuska Rice is a tasty and flavorful one-pot South Indian meal.
-It is usually prepared with Seeraga Samba rice or Basmati rice, Indian spices, along with herbs.
+It is usually prepared with Seeraga Samba rice or Basmati rice, Indian spices, along herbs.
 This Biryani rice recipe does not include any vegetables or meat, hence it has also got the name plain biryani.
-Kuska rice is an easy, simple, and delicious quick meal.
+Kuska Rice is an easy, simple, and delicious quick meal.
 And it can be made served for lunch and dinner.

 What is Biryani Rice?

 Biryani Rice is one of the famous restaurant-style meals popular across South India.
-It is alos called Kuska and the name came from the Urdu word "Khuskh" which means dry.
+It is also called Kuska and the name came from the Urdu word "Khuskh" which means dry.
 Usually, this recipe is plain and has no veggies or meat in the ingredients list but with a similar taste and flavor to the traditional biryani which includes them.

 This Biryani rice is prepared with few ingredients like onion, tomatoes, ginger, garlic, curd, whole Indian spices, and herbs.
 This is a perfect vegetarian meal for those who want to taste biryani without meat.
 And it turns to Vegan-friendly flavored rice by just skipping curd in the recipe.